British United Air Ferries: Accidents and incidents

-During the early part of its existence, when the airline traded as British United Air Ferries, it suffered one non-fatal incident.
+During the early part of its existence, when the airline was British United Air Ferries, it suffered one non-fatal incident.

 On 24 September 1963, a Bristol 170 Superfreighter Mark 32 (registration: G-AMWA) was damaged beyond repair in a takeoff accident at Guernsey Airport.

 Operating a scheduled passenger flight to Bournemouth, the Bristol 170 was preparing for takeoff from Guernsey Airport's runway 28.
 The first officer, who was flying the aircraft used full power to counteract the effects of a 17 kn crosswind.
 Due to a problem with the port engine the First officer decided to abort takeoff as speed approached 80 knots.
 As the aircraft was going to overshoot the end of the runway he steered it to the left to avoid hitting obstacles.
 The aircraft became airborne for a short distance, crashing through the airport boundary fence, crossing a public road and coming to a halt a quarter of a mile from the runway end.
 Although the aircraft was a complete write-off, there were no fatalities among the four occupants (three crew and one passenger).